HiteshRohira/aeria-assessment/README.md

 # aeria

+Assessment for a company called [Aeria](https://www.aeria.world/).
 This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, None, NONE, and more.

 ## Features